Use these teaching resources to talk to your students about the Civil War and President Lincoln's famous speech.

 - Why do you think the Gettysburg Address became such a famous speech?

-Locate Gettysburg on a map.
-Then research other famous battles of the Civil War and help children find their locations on the map.
-As children research these sites, discuss what life may have been like if the north and south actually became two separate countries.
+- Locate Gettysburg on a map.
+Then research other famous battles of the Civil War and help students find their locations on the map.
+As students research these sites, discuss what life may have been like if the north and south actually became two separate countries.

-Share simple picture and chapter books about President Lincoln with children.
-Discuss Lincoln's policies, family life, and character with children.
-Give children an opportunity to share with their classmates those things they felt were most important about Lincoln and his presidency.
+- Share simple picture and chapter books about President Lincoln with students (try the Picture Books About Abe Lincoln book list for suggested titles).
+Discuss Lincoln's policies, family life, and character.
+Give students an opportunity to share with their classmates the things they felt were most important about Lincoln and his presidency.

-Introduce the concept of slavery to children.
-As you discuss this sensitive topic, have children try to imagine what life might have been like for the slaves, what they might have done to find some pleasure in life, and how they might have felt when they were finally freed.
+- Introduce the concept of slavery to the class.
+As you discuss this sensitive topic, have students try to imagine what life might have been like for the slaves, what they might have done to find some pleasure in life, and how they might have felt when they were finally freed.

-Have children consider what kind of message they might give to their classmates that would have meaning for all of them.
-Children might want to write these messages in the form of a speech, or on note cards.
-Let children take turns delivering their "messages."
+- Have students consider what kind of message they might give to their classmates that would have meaning for all of them.
+Students might want to write these messages in the form of a speech, or on note cards.
+Let students take turns delivering their "messages."

-Help children compare and contrast life in the 1800s with modern day living.
-Share books and films and visit museums where representations of life during this time can come alive for children.
+- Help students compare and contrast life in the 1800s with modern day living.
+Share books and films and visit museums where representations of life during this time can come alive for students.
 Ask:

 - What would you have enjoyed about life in the 1800s?